Operating Department Practitioner

 Qualifications you need

 2 A-levels (at grade A-C) or SCEs with five passes of which three are Higher grade, or passes in four subjects at Higher grade.
 Four AS-levels may be accepted in lieu of two A-levels.
-Plus 3 GCSE/SCEs at Grade C/2 minimum in English language, maths and a science subject.
-This role requires a physics based science subject.
+Plus 3 GCSE/SCEs at Grade C/2 minimum or 3 SNEs at Grade 5, in English Language, Maths and a science subject.
+This role requires a Physics based science subject.
 Please check by reading this document (opens in a new window).
 Please note: the RAF does not accept A-levels in Critical Thinking or General Studies at any grade.

 Qualifications you can gain

 Diploma in Higher Education in operating department practice

 Whether or not you were born in the United Kingdom, you should have resided there for the five years immediately preceding your application.